Chattanooga’s Tennessee Aquarium: the best family fish-perience

 We haven’t gotten to stay there yet, but the Chattanooga Choo Choo Hotel looks cute and you get to stay in old train cars.
 There are also some very nice standard hotels in downtown Chattanooga with two Marriotts being very close to the Tennessee Aquarium.
 If you’re spending several days, finding a hotel close to River Place and the downtown area is a great idea, as there is the River Gorge Explorer boat to do (through the Tennessee Aquarium), the Creative Discovery Children’s Museum, there’s a river boat with music and dinner, there is Civil War history… Basically, you’ll not be bored.

 Tip: the Visit Chattanooga website has some great tools for planning your visit, so use great resources like this site and other travel blogs to build a great trip.
+And our friends at the Coleman Concierge have a great guide too!

 How to explore the Tennessee Aquarium